Rangitata (electorate)

 Rangitata is an electorate in the South Island of New Zealand.
 It first existed for two parliamentary terms in the late 19th century and was re-established for the 2008 general election.
 It largely replaced the Aoraki electorate, but included parts of the Rakaia electorate as well.

-It is held by Jo Luxton of the Labour Party following the 2020 general election.
-Previously it was held by Andrew Falloon of the National Party from the 2017 election up until his resignation on 21 July 2020.
+It is held by James Meager of the National Party following the 2023 general election.
+Previously it was held by Jo Luxton of the Labour Party following the 2020 general election, and Andrew Falloon of the National Party from the 2017 election.
 Rangitata was a relatively safe National seat until it changed to the Labour Party in the 2020 general election.
+Following the 2023 general election, the New Zealand National Party regained the seat.

 The electorate includes both rural areas, and towns such as Timaru and Temuka, these two towns being Labour strongholds giving the electorate a different composition to its more conservative neighbours Selwyn and Waitaki.

 Population centres

 In the 1887 electoral redistribution, although the Representation Commission was required through the Representation Act 1887 to maintain existing electorates "as far as possible", rapid population growth in the North Island required the transfer of three seats from the South Island to the north.
 Ten new electorates were created, including Rangitata, and one former electorate was recreated.

 The boundaries of the Rangitata electorate were adjusted in the 2013/14 review, when an area around Rakaia was transferred to the Selwyn electorate.
 The boundary shifted eastwards again in the 2019/20 review, when the boundary was aligned with the Rakaia River.

 The current electorate includes the following population centres (with approximate populations in brackets):